Science

 CARGO’s Approach

 Addressing common mechanism of non-target-based resistance.
 In addition to antigen downregulation or loss, resistance to immune therapies, including CAR T cells, can develop through the loss of costimulatory signaling, such as tumor cells downregulating CD58 expression.
 Because these mechanisms are not antigen- specific, loss of costimulation can lead to broad suppression of immune therapies.
 We are working to address loss of costimulatory ligands such as CD58, by creating CAR T cells that can induce CD2 costimulatory signaling by a tumor antigen irrespective of potential CD58 downregulation or loss on tumor cells.
+For CRG-023, we designed each of the CD19, CD20, and CD22 CARs to have a distinct costimulatory domain.
+The CD20 CAR design incorporates a CD2 costimulatory domain.

 Tumors evolve to resist treatment, and novel approaches must be employed to address common resistance mechanisms.
 We are leveraging our proprietary platform technologies, including our CD2 and STASH platforms, to enable the development of multi-specific and multi-functional cancer product candidates designed to improve outcomes and survival by addressing multiple mechanisms of resistance and other unmet needs.